mxochicale/seminars/2020/2020-02-05-research-software-london/readme.md

 MORE: https://github.com/mxochicale/seminars-talks-more/tree/master/2020/2020-02-05-research-software-london

+Extra thoughts:
-+ who are opening a new door and paths for the  future of research software.
+* speakers are opening a new door and paths for the future of research software.
+* more than challenges, I see opportunities to make a better science, better scientist therefore better human beings :-)